MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-link-to-mapi-functions.md

 |x64 or x86 natively  <br/> |**%windir%\system32\mapi32.dll** <br/> |
 |x86 on WoW mode  <br/> |**%windir%\syswow64\mapi32.dll** <br/> |

 2. Call the [FGetComponentPath](fgetcomponentpath.md) function to get the path and DLL name that implements the MAPI subsystem.
-For more information, see [How to: Choose a Specific Version of MAPI to Load](how-to-choose-a-specific-version-of-mapi-to-load.md).
+For more information, see [Choose a Specific Version of MAPI to Load](how-to-choose-a-specific-version-of-mapi-to-load.md).

 3. Load the DLL by calling the LoadLibrary function.